liporuwcha/a___development_tools_infrastructure/README.md

 - aae - MacOS and iOS
 I will avoid doing anything directly on these OS.
 - aaj - virtual machines
 OS can run on bare metal or inside a VM virtual machine.
-VM are great to isolate simpler things running on the same beefy machine.
+VM are great to isolate simpler things running on one beefy machine.
 - aak - Linux containers
 Linux has [containers](https://github.com/CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod) that are kind of small VM.
-It is not a perfect equivalent, but it is good for isolation, but not great.
-I know about docker, but I choose to use Podman instead.
+It is not a perfect equivalent, but it is good for isolation, albeit not great.
+I know about Docker, but I choose to use the alternative Podman instead.
 I like to have my development environment inside a container [CRUSTDE](https://github.com/CRUSTDE-ContainerizedRustDevEnv).

 ### ab - networks

 - aba - tcp, ip and udp
 The Internet protocol suite is the basis of internet communication.
 I will not use them directly.
 - abb - web http request-response
 This protocol is simple to think about and strong enough for most of the internet.
+The client sends a request and the server reply with a response.
+Nothing more to see here.
 - abc - websockets
 Finally there is a simultaneous two-way communication channel on the internet.
 - abd - http2